godwin-binoy/Multiplication-Table/README.md

 # Multiplication Table

-This project provides simple implementations of a multiplication table generator in both **Java** and **Python**.
-It helps users input a number and view its multiplication table from 1 to 10.
+This project provides simple implementations of a multiplication table generator in **Java**, **Python**, and **C**.
+Users can input a number and view its multiplication table.
+The C program is newly added to the repository to enhance functionality and broaden the scope of implementations.